 What to do if your Internet connection is running slow or not working?

-The wireless router can be power cycled by unplugging the power cable from the back of the device for around 10 seconds.
+The wireless router, typically the device with 2 or more antennae, can be power cycled by unplugging the power cable from the back of the device for around 10 seconds.
 The power cable is normally a small round black cable.
-On POE models, the power cable is the farthest Ethernet cable on the left.
-Once unplugged and plugged back in, it usually takes a few minutes for the router to “set up.”
-Once set up, your WIFI should be restored and allow you to sign back in.
-You will automatically sign back in if you have chosen the ‘Automatically Sign In’ option when first connecting to your WIFI.
+On a select few routers the power is supplied via a POE injector.
+An example of this can be found in the image below.
+To power cycle these models, simply unplug the cable that is going into the POE port on the power brick, wait about 10 seconds, and then plug the cable back in.
+Once this is completed it usually takes a few minutes for the router to power back up and regain functionality.
+When the router is ready you will automatically sign back in if you have chosen the ‘Automatically Sign In’ option on your devices when first connecting to your WIFI.

-The POE is short for Power Over Ethernet which allows us to use the same cable as a power cable and data transfer to bring internet from the dish located outside to the wireless router inside.
-Unplug the power to the POE for 10 seconds or until the light on the POE is out.
-Plug back in and allow 2 minutes for the modem to power up and re-establish connection to the tower.
+POE is short for Power Over Ethernet.
+This connection allows us to use the same cable to power the antenna and transfer the internet from the antenna to the wireless router inside.
+To power cycle the antenna/modem simply unplug the wall power to the POE injector for 10 seconds or until the light on the POE is out.
+Plug the power back in and allow 2 minutes for the modem to power up and re-establish connection to our service.

-Check to Make sure there is a light on the POE.
+Check to Make sure there is a light on the POE injector..

-If there is no light on the POE, the POE may be blown, and need replaced.
-If there is no light, please contact Tech Support on replacing the POE box.
+Absence of a light on the POE injector may indicate a failed unit that will need to be replaced.
+If there is no light, please contact Tech Support for further troubleshooting steps.